zziro/search-engine-comparison/README.md

 	- Click OK.

-	At this time Maven is already configured in our machine, to ensure that, we need to fo the following:
+	At this time Maven is already configured in our machine, to ensure that, we need to do the following:
 	- Open a Command Prompt
 	- Type "mvn -version"
 	- And hit Enter.